brettc-84/ts-shoppingcart/README.md

 # Typescript Shopping Cart

-Implementation of a shopping cart microservice using Typescript.
+Implementation of a Restful shopping cart microservice using Typescript.

 ## Technologies used
 * Typescript